codybloemhard/termdaw/README.md

 - [ ] Linear interpolation of floww notes
 - [ ] Better scrolling through time handling of on/off notes
 - [ ] Prune completely dry vertices

+## Failed
+- [ ] Bounded normalization: lv2 plugin's output can have more gain than input, no way to know how much.

 ## Example
 ```toml